 The ATP's financial aid for Ukrainian athletes at the start of the war

-Vitaliy Sachko stated that the ATP (the association of tennis players that manages the ATP tour) made a gesture in 2022 for Ukrainian players, but that in the long term, they had to manage on their own.
-This is not so simple because only the highest-ranked players who regularly participate in the top tournaments (mainly the Grand Slams and the Masters 1000) can live off tennis earnings.
+Vitaliy Sachko stated that the ATP (the association of tennis players that manages the ATP Tour) made a gesture in 2022 for Ukrainian players, but that they must, in the long term, manage on their own.
+This is not so simple because only the highest-ranked players who regularly participate in the best tournaments (mainly the Grand Slams and Masters 1000) can live off tennis earnings.

 "Now, we no longer have any support from the ATP"

-"At the beginning, we received huge support, especially financial, from the ATP.
+"At the beginning, we received enormous support, especially financial, from the ATP.
 From what I know, all Ukrainian players received it.
-But time passed, and everyone started getting used to what was happening while the war continues in Ukraine.
+But time passed, and everyone started to get used to what was happening while the war continues in Ukraine.

-Fewer and fewer people talk about it, and they consider it has become something ordinary, which is sad.
+Fewer and fewer people are talking about it, and they consider it has become something ordinary, which is sad.
 Now, we no longer have any support (from the ATP).
-We have to manage on our own," regrets the 28-year-old player, his country's number one in men's singles, who was ranked 164th in the world after his excellent run in Metz.
+We must manage on our own," regrets the 28-year-old player, his country's number one in men's singles who was ranked 164th in the world after his excellent run in Metz.

 Find the full investigation